It is widely recognised that an agency that makes both contract and permanent placements will increase revenue and business value.*

 Concentration refers to how much of your total debt can be attributed to a particular client.
 This is a common problem especially in the early days of the business.
 For example, you might start working with a client who quickly becomes your most valuable customer and takes up a large percentage of your turnover.
 Concentration issues will soon become a problem as your lender will assess this and reduce your overall facility.
 In doing so the money available to you is reduced as is the money you would expect to receive.

-Sonovate isn’t like traditional factoring so concentration restrictions are significantly less likely to occur and do not apply.
+Sonovate isn’t like traditional factoring so concentration restrictions do not apply.

 Two things are likely to happen if you want to leave your agreement.
 Firstly, as mentioned above, there will more than likely be a considerable cost for doing this if you’re still within your contract period.
 This may be based on the debt you currently have or based on the total available to you.
 The second, perhaps more problematic issue, is that many companies will stop paying your profit during the termination period.
 As the average termination fee is around three months, you could be without any contract income for that period.